richardcrng/fireactive/website/docs/api/active-document/methods.md

 ---
-id: static
+id: methods
 title: ActiveClass Methods
 sidebar_label: Methods
 ---

 import Link from '@docusaurus/Link';
-import JsTsTabs, { JsTab, TsTab } from '../../../../src/lib/atoms/JsTsTabs'
+import JsTsTabs, { JsTab, TsTab } from '../../../src/lib/atoms/JsTsTabs'
 import TabItem from '@theme/TabItem';

 All <Link to='/docs/api/active-document'>ActiveDocuments</Link> - that is, all instances of ES6 classes that extend `ActiveClass` - come with some default methods, used for interacting with your Firebase Realtime Database.